Trackunit/developer-hub/sdk-docs/save-data-from-your-app/changing-custom-field-definitions.md

 	-   The existing value will be saved for retrieval in the API.

-	- Regex patterns cannot be changed.
+	- Regex patterns can be changed, but be warned that existing data can become uncompliant with the new pattern.